20 April 2020

-- Travel advisories issued by the Ministry for Foreign Affairs (in Finnish)
+- Travel advisories issued by the Ministry for Foreign Affairs

 - A person can only be ordered into quarantine by a physician in charge of communicable diseases (Communicable Diseases Act 1227/2016).
 Those who have got two vaccinations are not ordered into quarantine normally.

 - Remote work arrangements can be agreed on with quarantined employees if necessary.

 - Kela can pay a sickness allowance on account of an infectious disease when an employee is ordered to stay away from work in order to prevent the spread of a communicable disease such as the novel coronavirus.
 The sickness allowance is also available to the provider of a child under the age of 16 who is placed in quarantine, making it impossible for the provider to continue working while the quarantine is in effect.

 - Kela press release on sickness allowance on account of an infectious disease